open-eid/open-eid.github.io/nginx/index.md

 #### Additional filtering of client certificates

 Important!
-To guarantee access to our web service only for users with the right certificates, it is strongly recommended to add the following additional requirements in the server configuration:
+To guarantee access to the web service only for users with the right certificates, it is strongly recommended to add the following additional requirements in the server configuration:

 1. The certificate must include the correct OID value;
 2. The certificate issuer must be `ESTEID2018` or `ESTEID2025`.